mALAKa82973i/SbFYIQRY/1x7/lS5t/CAg1hD/9hu6z/cloud-native-development-security_CIZ4H_1742897637.log.md

 This section guides you through submitting an enhancement suggestion, including completely new features and minor improvements.
 Following these guidelines helps maintainers and the community understand your suggestion.
-Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
-When you are creating an enhancement suggestion, in [the template](ISSUE_TEMPLATE.md), including the steps that you imagine you would take if the feature you're requesting existed.
+Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you in [the template](ISSUE_TEMPLATE.md), including the steps that you imagine you would take if the feature you're requesting existed.